travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 These scripts can, e.g., be used to setup databases or other build setup tasks.
 For more information about database setup see <a href="/docs/user/database-setup/">Database setup</a>.

-**NOTE: If you need to use `cd`, either use a separate shell script or `sh -e` as demonstrated:**
+**NOTE: If you need to use `cd`, either use a separate shell script or `sh -c` as demonstrated:**

     before_script:
-      - "sh -e 'cd spec/dummy && rake db:migrate'"
+      - "sh -c 'cd spec/dummy && rake db:migrate'"

 This is necessary because every command is executed via wrapper that kills hanging commands when they time out.